 As well as the services being very similar, there is an enormous amount of overlap between any given service and the MOT test.
 MOT estimate that 75-85% of a typical service is covered by the MOT test.

-So for cars that are out of their original manufacturer warranty, garages design their own services, which broadly match the following five categories, that get more expensive with each step:
+So for cars that are out of their original manufacturer warranty, garages design their own services, which broadly match the following categories, that get more expensive with each step:

 An oil and filter change is one of the most crucial parts a service and is one of the few things included in all services.
 It helps to ensure your car continues to run reliably and helps fuel efficiency.